punitha-96/SmartBaseService/README.md

 quit
 ```

-Open database.json and replace the credentials with your own.
+Configure your PostgreSQL credentials in database.json file.
+Copy the contents of database-template.md file provided in the documentation and create your own database.json file with your specific configurations.

 ```bash
 {